-Tyler Haupert is an Assistant Professor Faculty Fellow of Urban Studies at NYU Shanghai.
-He also serves as a Faculty Affiliate at the NYU Furman Center and at the Social Policy Institute at Washington University in St. Louis.
+Tyler Haupert is an Assistant Professor of Urban Studies at NYU Shanghai.
+He also serves as a Faculty Affiliate at the NYU Furman Center, the Social Policy Institute at Washington University in St. Louis, and the Center for Applied Social and Economic Research (CASER) at NYU Shanghai.
 His research focuses on the technological, economic, and regulatory mechanisms contributing to racial disparities, segregation, and exclusion in urban areas.
-He has particular interests in mortgage lending, housing affordability, homelessness, and neighborhood change.
+He has particular interests in mortgage lending, fintech, housing affordability, homelessness, and neighborhood change.
 He strives to design studies that inform policy and produce actionable results for legislators, regulators, planners, and advocacy organizations.